Cap-go/docs/upgrade/from-v2-to-v3.md

 ## Update your code

-Lastly, update all your import in JS from:
+Lastly, update all your imports in JS from:

 ```
 import { CapacitorUpdater } from 'capacitor-updater'